icshs1/cleaningdata/README.md

    tidydata_2nd.txt file is a result for step5.

-5) You can refer for variables of tinydata using codebook.md
+5) You can refer for variables of tidydata using codebook.md